ninapavlich/doxie-to-dropbox/README.md

 1) Clone this repository

-3) Rename example.env to .env and update the DOXIE_USERNAME, DOXIE_PASSWORD and DOXIE_FOLDER, DROPBOX_ACCESS_TOKEN
+3) Copy doxietodropbox/example.env to .env at the root of the project and update the DOXIE_USERNAME, DOXIE_PASSWORD and DOXIE_FOLDER, DROPBOX_ACCESS_TOKEN

 4) Create a virtual environment and install requirements with pip